grafana/k6-docs/src/data/markdown/docs/03 cloud/06 Your plan/04 Data Retention.md

 ## Length of data retention

 k6 retains data from when the test runs until the length specified by your subscription.
-For example, if your plan has one month of data retention, k6 retains your test data for 30 days following its run.
+For example, if your plan has 30 days of data retention, k6 saves the data for a test as soon as the test run starts and retains this data for a period of 30 days.
-After that period, the data is deleted.
+After 30 days, the data is deleted.

 k6 retains data on a rolling basis, depending on your subscription.
 This rolling period applies only for active subscriptions.